 Here’s Suzie’s description of the open-shelf prep: “First we measured the length and depth we wanted.
 We decided to run two six-inch-deep boards across our brackets to have an approximate shelf depth of twelve inches.
 We knew we wanted to run one shelf along the whole length of the wall and have a shorter one running over the sink but not over the stove, so we took our measurements accordingly.”

 Above: The shelves are Home Depot pine boards that the couple painted with a roller for speed and then brush-finished because they prefer a handmade look.
 They used Home Depot’s Behr Ultra Pure White paint in matte on the walls and shelves.
 (Suzie notes that in hindsight it would have been smart to paint the under shelves matte and the top gloss for easy cleaning.)
-The brackets are Ikea’s Ekby Valter design in birch–a mere $4 each–and the hanging bars are Ikea’s Bygel Rail (over the sink) and Grundtal Rail (over the stove) with companion Bygel and Gundtal S hooks.
+The brackets are Ikea’s Ekby Valter design in birch—a mere $4 each—and the hanging bar is Ikea’s Grundtal Rail over the stove with Gundtal S hooks.

 Above: The shelves are stocked with Suzie’s own ceramics that she sells at Trollhagen & Co., including, on the top shelf, the Harvest Bowl, two-toned Saturday Carafe, and, on the lower shelf, Harvest Dishes and Porcelain Berry Bowl—all, alas, currently sold out.
 Stay tuned: The couple are at work on furniture and textiles for the shop and also plan to showcase some of their friends’ designs.